httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 * Because URLs occur in and are generated in HTTP artefacts commonly, often without human intervention (e.g., in the `Location` response header), it can be difficult to assure that the new scheme is used consistently.

 * The resources identified by the new scheme will still be available using "http" and/or "https" URLs.
 Those URLs can "leak" into use, which can present security and operability issues.
-For example, using a new scheme to assure that headers don't get sent to a "normal" Web site is likely to fail.
+For example, using a new scheme to assure that requests don't get sent to a "normal" Web site is likely to fail.

 * Features that rely upon the URL's origin {{?RFC6454}}, such as the Web's same-origin policy, will be impacted by a change of scheme.